Sack of Palermo: Background

-More significant than the wartime destruction of the old city was the political decision against its restoration in favor of building a “new Palermo”, at first concentrated at the northern end, beyond the Art Nouveau neighborhood of 19th century expansion.
+More significant than the wartime destruction of the old city was the political decision against its restoration in favor of building a “new Palermo”, at first concentrated at the northern end, beyond the Art Nouveau neighborhood of 19th-century expansion.
 Subsequently, in other zones to the west and the south spreading over, and destroying, the Conca d'Oro orchards, villas, and hamlets, accelerating the cementification of what had been green.

 Real estate developers ran wild, pushing the center of the city out along Viale della Liberta toward the new Punta Raisi Airport.
-With hastily-drafted zoning variances or in wanton violation of the law, builders tore down countless Art Nouveau palaces and asphalted many of the city's parks, transforming one of the most beautiful cities in Europe into a dense, unappealing landscape of cement condominia.
+With hastily drafted zoning variances or in wanton violation of the law, builders tore down countless Art Nouveau palaces and asphalted many of the city's parks, transforming one of the most beautiful cities in Europe into a dense, unappealing landscape of cement condominia.
 Villa Deliella, one of the most important works of Sicilian architect Ernesto Basile was completely demolished in the middle of the night, hours before it would have come under the protection of historic preservation laws.

 Mafia involvement

-The high point of the sack happened when the Christian Democrat Salvo Lima was mayor of Palermo (1958-1963 and 1965-1968) and Vito Ciancimino the assessor for public works.
+The high point of the sack happened when the Christian Democrat Salvo Lima was mayor of Palermo (1958–1963 and 1965–1968) and Vito Ciancimino the assessor for public works.
 They supported Mafia-allied building contractors such as Palermo's leading construction entrepreneur Francesco Vassallo – a former cart driver hauling sand and stone in a poor district of Palermo.
 Vassallo was connected to mafiosi like Angelo La Barbera and Tommaso Buscetta.
 In five years, over 4,000 building licences were signed, some 2,500 in the names of three pensioners who had no connection with construction at all.

+In June 1961, the local Palermo newspaper L'Ora published a groundbreaking three-part investigative reports on what they labelled the "sacco di Palermo", about the profitable real-estate fraud taking place in the city during the early 1960s.
+Since those reports, this devastation of parts of Palermo has been known by that name: the Sack of Palermo.
+At that time, the role of the Mafia in property speculation was not yet clear, but in later reports in 1963 and 1964 the newspaper identified the so-called VA.LI.GIO business consortium (from Vassallo-Gioia-Lima), consisting of the builder Vassallo and the two Christian Democratic leaders, Giovanni Gioia and Lima, together with the DC councillor for public works, Vito Ciancimino, as those responsible for destroying the layout of Palermo.

 Developers with close ties to the Mafia were not afraid to use strong-arm tactics to intimidate owners into selling or to clear the way for their projects.
 The Parliamentary Antimafia Commission noted: